Only a quarter of women in the U.S. invest in the stock market.1

-Know your goals.
+- Know your financial goals.
 Whether you’re saving for a vacation, a home or retirement (or all three), knowing what you want to achieve can help you make the most of the money you’re investing.

-Take assessments.
+- Evaluate your investment approach.
 Whether from a financial professional or a website, evaluations can provide insights into how you approach money and help you understand things like your investment risk tolerance.

 - Seek out a financial professional.
 A professional can help you better understand your approach to investing, as well as your options.
 Be clear when discussing what you want for your future.
 The more candidly you lay out your goals, the easier it will be for them to help you choose the best investments to generate the financial return you will need.

 - Contribute as much as you can.
 The answer to when to invest is usually now.
 When it comes to how much to invest, aim for as much as possible, especially early on, to take advantage of compound interest and time in the market.
 Maximizing 401(k) contributions is a good way to make investing essentially automatic.

 - Engage with your money.
 Women are less likely than men to talk about money with friends, use finance-tracking apps and watch money-related TV shows.3 Finding resources and connections that speak to your financial needs can make investing and managing finances less stressful — maybe even fun.